TheBarronInDecline/MyFinalAssignment_DataAnalysisWithPython/README.md

 # MyFinalAssignment_DataAnalysisWithPython
-This repository contains my Final Assingment for the IBM course "Data analisis with python"
+This repository contains my Final Assingment for the IBM course "Data analysis with python"